mislav/blog/_posts/2011-07-11-faraday-advanced-http.md

 end
 {% endhighlight %}

-This is closer to what I would consider to be minimal boilerplate code for properly making requests.
+This is closer to what I would consider to be a minimal boilerplate code for proper requests.

 But this still isn't enough.
 Sooner or later, you might also need to to implement some of these more advanced concepts: